-Kiawah River Breaks Ground on Waterfront Swim Club
+Kiawah River Breaks Ground on Waterfront Spring House

-Kiawah River announced the groundbreaking of its Spring House, a waterfront swim club and fitness club, the first significant community amenity.
+Kiawah River announced the groundbreaking of its Spring House, a waterfront swim and fitness facility, the first significant community amenity.
 The announcement follows the second release of Kiawah River’s waterfront homesites and semi-custom homes, villas and cottages to meet continued demand for new residential construction in a waterfront community.

 “Kiawah River’s Spring House will provide a gathering place where connections are fostered between neighbors to create a strong sense of community through inclusivity – a true social network that embraces our sea islands lifestyle,” said Carter Redd, Kiawah River’s managing director.